Systems and Device Management

 Management of System and Devices

 Systems and devices must be managed to help protect the University’s data and network.
-Management of these systems and devices include, but is not limited to:
+Management of these systems and devices includes, but is not limited to:

 - installing the operating system and application patches;